Find the Best Sump Pump Repair Services in UK

 Impeller

 The impeller is a rotating component inside the pump housing.
 It creates suction, drawing water into the pump and then propelling it up and out through the discharge pipe. .
-A damaged impeller will reduce pump performance or cause it to fail completely.
+Damage to the impeller can significantly hinder the pump's effectiveness.

 Motor